Into Film Clubs

 Into Film Clubs provide opportunities to watch, review and make films.

 Jim Broadbent's gentle narration is perfect for this charming computer-animated tale for children about a young boy who, much to his surprise, finds a penguin at his door one day.
 The penguin seems to be lost and rather sad so the boy, when he can't find anyone else to help him, decides to row his new companion home to the South Pole.
 Along the way, the two experience exciting adventures, such as battling storms and encountering a giant octopus, and discover the meaning and value of true friendship.

-A film guide that looks at Room on the Broom (2012), exploring its key topics and themes through informal discussion.
+A film guide that looks at Lost and Found (2008), exploring its key topics and themes through informal discussion.

 A selection of films that Into Film recommend as good for engaging pupils with varied special educational needs (SEN).

 No. of films37